jeanbza/git-java-websiteskeleton/README.md

 # git-spring-websiteskeleton

 NOTE: This is a work in progress.
+To be added: junit tests, some form of integration tests, jackson+json endpoints, some java patterns (builders, dao separation, private function separate, etc), gradle cleanup, jstl.

 --

 A website skeleton written with JDK1.8, Spring 4.0 (without spring boot), multi-component Gradle, and JSPs.
-More to come!

 --